cx-cloud-101/speedtest-workshop/azure/an-api-for-all-things.md

 Now we're all set to deploy our API.
 We'll deploy it as an API App.
 An API App is a managed hosting environment for API's.
 It understands how ASP.NET Core applications work (among others), so it's quick and easy to set it up without too much low-level configuration.
 At the same time it has features for scaling, easy deploy and so on.
 API App is an example of a PaaS-component (Platform as a Service).

-Navigate to the new resource group and press "Add".
+Navigate to the new resource group and press "Create".

 ![api-app-1](images/api-app-1.png)